jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 $ f'_("central")(x_4) = (f(x_2) - f(x_3))/(h) $<eq_35>
 $ f'_("central")(x_6) = (f(x_1) - f(x_0))/(h) $<eq_36>

 Comparing @eq_35 and @eq_36 with @eq_31 reveals two important observations.
 First, the indices in @eq_35 and @eq_36 do not follow the pattern described in @eq_31.
 This underscores why the #gls("fd") equations should be interpreted in conjunction with their corresponding visual representations in @fig_37 and @fig_38.
-Second, while @eq_31 includes division by twice the step size $h$, the $h$ term in @eq_35 and @eq_36 already represents the correct distance between the nodes of interest for the central difference scheme.
+Second, while @eq_31 includes division by twice the step size $h$, the $h$ term in @eq_35 and @eq_36 already reflects the correct distance between the nodes of interest for the central difference scheme.
 Having established this intuitive understanding of the central #gls("fd") method, some significant limitations warrant elaboration.
 As shown in @fig_38, a single #gls("fem") element provides derivatives for only two nodes out of eight.
 Obtaining the remaining six derivatives requires proper identification and assignment of neighboring elements and nodes.
 This introduces complexity and consequently risk of mistake incorporation.
 The simplest scenario occurs when element IDs increase chronologically in all three dimensions, as illustrated for the one-dimensional case in @fig_39.